-Rajasthan is a fascinating state and I have always visited it in bits and pieces, as small trips.
-This time, I was there after a good year and a half, after Deeg that I visited as part of Braj Bhoomi.
+Rajasthan is a fascinating state and I have always visited it in bits and pieces, on small trips.
+This time, I was there, after a good year and a half, after Deeg that I visited as part of Braj Bhoomi.
 This time, Suryagarh – a luxury boutique hotel in Jaisalmer, invited me and I was more than happy to go.
 After a daylong journey back and forth to the border city of Jaisalmer, I got to spend little more than a day in the city and around.
 While soaking in the luxury-laden hospitality of the palace hotel.

-Architecture at Suryagarh.
+Architecture at Suryagarh

-Design of the main building is like an old Haveli with a huge open courtyard in the middle with a pillared corridor running all around it.
+The design of the main building is like an old Haveli with a huge open courtyard in the middle with a pillared corridor running all around it.
 Walls facing the courtyard have colored glass sitting on top of sandstone making the place look majestic.
 Luxury overflows from all corners.
 One example of it is the velvet-cushioned seat in the elevator to sit even when you move only two floors.
-A gym, a spa, a bar, a swimming pool, a performance area and a restaurant are meant to pamper the guests.
+A gym, a spa, a bar, a swimming pool, a performance area, and a restaurant are meant to pamper the guests.

-Music at Suryagarh.
+Music at Suryagarh

-Food at Suryagarh.
+Food at Suryagarh

-Experiences at Suryagarh.
+Experiences at the Palace Hotel

 I am happy that they appreciate that travelers come to visit a destination.
-And like to see the place beside enjoying the luxury of the hotel.
-They have designed some unique experiences and that are available to their guests.
-Like a trail through the ruins in surrounding areas at midnight, a temple trail, a city tour, dinner on dunes.
+And like to see the place besides enjoying the luxury of the hotel.
+They have designed some unique experiences that are available to their guests.
+Like a trail through the ruins in surrounding areas at midnight, a temple trail, a city tour, and dinner on dunes.
 And a visit to the desert national park.
 I would be writing about these soon enough.